Crescent Theatre

 The Crescent Theatre is a multi-venue theatre run mostly by volunteers in Birmingham City Centre.
 It is part of the Brindleyplace development on Sheepcote Street.
 It has a resident company, one of the oldest theatre companies in the city, and is a founding member of the Little Theatre Guild of Great Britain.
 As a venue, it also hires its four performance spaces to a host of visitors each year, nationally and internationally, both amateur and professional.

-In their centenary year, June 2024, it was officially announced that they would be taking over the running of the historic Old Rep Theatre from August 2024, alongside its own theatre complex in Brindleyplace.
+In their centenary year, June 2024, it was announced that they would be taking over the running of the historic Old Rep Theatre from August 2024, alongside its own theatre complex in Brindleyplace.

 History

 The company began, as the Municipal Players, in 1924, being an amateur company made up of City Council employees.
 The first theatre was a converted building, formerly Baskerville Hall, in The Crescent, Cambridge Street.
 The first production in this original theatre was Edmund Rostand's "The Romantics" in 1932.
 The company moved to newly built premises on Cumberland Street in 1964, designed by Graham Winteringham of S.T.
 Walker and Partners, with a seating capacity of 296.
 The apron stage and first seven rows of seats were on a revolving platform to turn the interior into an arena theatre.
 The two-storey building was faced with London stock bricks and black-framed windows.
 Phase Two of the construction would have included a restaurant and a rehearsal stage.